FREE service call with any repair over $250 Call (343) 700-1077

 A tune-up catches a worn part while it is still a planned, low-cost fix.
 Wait, and that same part fails on a cold morning when your car is trapped inside, turning an inexpensive roller or cable into an after-hours emergency call.

 A fraying cable left alone can snap and send the door off its track.
 A tired spring left alone snaps in January, the worst possible time.
-Annual maintenance turns those surprises into scheduled, predictable visits, and most of the emergency garage door repair calls we run were avoidable with a tune-up the season before.
+Annual maintenance turns those surprises into scheduled, predictable visits, and most of the after-hours garage door repair calls we run were avoidable with a tune-up the season before.

 Signs your garage door needs a tune-up now